stsquad/qemu/docs/devel/tcg-plugins.rst

   160          1      0
   135          1      0

+- contrib/plugins/cc.cc

+A pure test plugin to ensure that the plugin API is compatible with C++.

 - contrib/plugins/hotblocks.c

 The hotblocks plugin allows you to examine the where hot paths of